thegooddocsproject/templates/api-quickstart/api-quickstart.md

 ## Before you start

-Make sure you meet the following pre-requisites before starting the tutorial steps:
+Before you begin, make sure you meet these prerequisites:

-* Prerequisite one
+* Pre-requisite one
-* Prerequisite two
+* Pre-requisite two
-* etc

 ## Get started